The first $1M in enterprise revenue is an architecture problem, not a hustle problem.

 About Jim Light.

-I've spent more than 50 years building the go-to-market systems that turn enterprise technology companies into market leaders.
+Fifty-five years in enterprise technology.
+Thirty-plus building the go-to-market systems that turn emerging companies into market leaders.
 The work has always been the same shape — define who buys, build the system that reaches them, install the partnerships that scale it — across very different stages and categories.

 My career started as a systems analyst and programmer in the United States Air Force, including a tour at Cheyenne Mountain as liaison between the Air Force and federal contractors during the Philco-to-Honeywell Multics modernization.
-From there: Honeywell, Syracuse University systems development, and a decade at Data General — where I joined Tom West's MV/8000 team (the machine Tracy Kidder wrote about in The Soul of a New Machine), earned Salesman of the Year in 1985, and built the federal systems integrator partnerships with CSC, PRC, and Martin Marietta that became the foundation of DG's Federal division.
+From there: Honeywell, Syracuse University systems development, and a decade at Data General — where I joined Tom West's MV/8000 "whiz-kids" team (the machine Tracy Kidder wrote about in The Soul of a New Machine), closed $6M in new account business in 1984, and built the federal systems integrator partnerships with CSC, PRC, and Martin Marietta that became the foundation of DG's Federal division.

 I crossed from technical pre-sales to enterprise sales at Alliant Computer Systems in 1986, selling to Morgan Stanley for automated trading.
 Then to Solbourne, where I worked alongside Geoffrey Moore while he was writing Crossing the Chasm — figuring out in real customer conversations what it took to move technical products to business buyers.

 At EMC Corporation, I was recruited by the Board of Directors to build the company's system integrator channel from zero.
-Within five years it generated over $1B in annual revenue.
-Inside that program, I designed the GTM partnership with Deloitte Consulting that produced $100M in first-year sales, and created the storage-on-demand joint offering with EDS — the largest single solution revenue stream in EMC's history at the time, with $200M in year one and $480M in year two.
+Focused on SAP storage, it grew to over $1B in annual revenue within five years.
+Inside that program, I designed the GTM consulting services partnership with Deloitte Consulting that produced $50M in first-year sales, and created the storage-on-demand joint offering with EDS — the largest single solution revenue stream in EMC's history at the time, with $200M in year one and $480M in year two.
+I also spent three years in Tokyo establishing partnerships with consulting firms across Japan, China, Australia, Hong Kong, and Korea, training local sales teams on how to sell through the channel.

-At VCE (EMC/Cisco/VMware), I established Vblock as the preferred converged infrastructure for EPIC EHR.
-The EMC/Dell Healthcare partnership generated over $1B in revenue and accounted for more than 10% of overall VCE revenue.
+At VCE (EMC/Cisco/VMware), I established Vblock as the preferred converged infrastructure for EPIC EHR — which became the cornerstone of VCE's healthcare vertical.
+The EMC/Dell EPIC partnerships generated over $1B in revenue between 2012 and 2017, accounting for more than 10% of overall VCE revenue.

 At Blue Prism, I established GTM partnerships with EY, Deloitte, TCS, CGI, and others; negotiated the AT&T MSA in 14 months (record time, according to AT&T); and expanded Bell Canada and Rogers each to 200+ digital workers in under 18 months.